ralna/GALAHAD/doc/Julia/rst-dir/cro_functions.rst

 	*
 		- m_equal

 		- is a scalar variable of type Int32 that holds the number of general linear equality constraints.
-Such constraints must occur first in :math:`A`.
+Such constraints must occur first in $A$.

 	*
 		- h_ne

-		- is a scalar variable of type Int32 that holds the number of entries in the **lower triangular** part of the Hessian matrix :math:`H`.
+		- is a scalar variable of type Int32 that holds the number of entries in the **lower triangular** part of the Hessian matrix $H$.

 	*
 		- H_val

-		- is a one-dimensional array of type T that holds the values of the entries of the lower triangular part of the Hessian matrix :math:`H`.
+		- is a one-dimensional array of type T that holds the values of the entries of the lower triangular part of the Hessian matrix $H$.
 The entries are stored by consecutive rows, the order within each row is unimportant.

 	*
 		- H_col

-		- is a one-dimensional array of type Int32 that holds the column indices of the lower triangular part of :math:`H`, in the same order as those in H_val.
+		- is a one-dimensional array of type Int32 that holds the column indices of the lower triangular part of $H$, in the same order as those in H_val.

 	*
 		- H_ptr

-		- is a one-dimensional array of size n+1 and type Int32 that holds the starting position of each row of the lower triangular part of :math:`H`.
+		- is a one-dimensional array of size n+1 and type Int32 that holds the starting position of each row of the lower triangular part of $H$.
 The n+1-st component holds the total number of entries (plus one if fortran indexing is used).

 	*
 		- a_ne

-		- is a scalar variable of type Int32 that holds the number of entries in the constraint Jacobian matrix :math:`A`.
+		- is a scalar variable of type Int32 that holds the number of entries in the constraint Jacobian matrix $A$.

 	*
 		- A_val

-		- is a one-dimensional array of type T that holds the values of the entries of the constraint Jacobian matrix :math:`A`.
+		- is a one-dimensional array of type T that holds the values of the entries of the constraint Jacobian matrix $A$.
 The entries are stored by consecutive rows, the order within each row is unimportant. **Equality constraints must be ordered first.**

 	*
 		- A_col

-		- is a one-dimensional array of size A_ne and type Int32 that holds the column indices of :math:`A` in the same order as those in A_val.
+		- is a one-dimensional array of size A_ne and type Int32 that holds the column indices of $A$ in the same order as those in A_val.

 	*
 		- A_ptr

-		- is a one-dimensional array of size m+1 and type Int32 that holds the starting position of each row of :math:`A`.
+		- is a one-dimensional array of size m+1 and type Int32 that holds the starting position of each row of $A$.
 The m+1-st component holds the total number of entries (plus one if fortran indexing is used).

 	*
 		- g

-		- is a one-dimensional array of size n and type T that holds the linear term :math:`g` of the objective function.
-The j-th component of g, j = 0, ... , n-1, contains :math:`g_j`.
+		- is a one-dimensional array of size n and type T that holds the linear term $g$ of the objective function.
+The j-th component of g, j = 0, ... , n-1, contains $g_j$.

 	*
 		- c_l

-		- is a one-dimensional array of size m and type T that holds the lower bounds :math:`c^l` on the constraints :math:`A x`.
-The i-th component of c_l, i = 0, ... , m-1, contains :math:`c^l_i`.
+		- is a one-dimensional array of size m and type T that holds the lower bounds $c^l$ on the constraints $A x$.
+The i-th component of c_l, i = 0, ... , m-1, contains $c^l_i$.

 	*
 		- c_u

-		- is a one-dimensional array of size m and type T that holds the upper bounds :math:`c^l` on the constraints :math:`A x`.
-The i-th component of c_u, i = 0, ... , m-1, contains :math:`c^u_i`.
+		- is a one-dimensional array of size m and type T that holds the upper bounds $c^l$ on the constraints $A x$.
+The i-th component of c_u, i = 0, ... , m-1, contains $c^u_i$.

 	*
 		- x_l

-		- is a one-dimensional array of size n and type T that holds the lower bounds :math:`x^l` on the variables :math:`x`.
-The j-th component of x_l, j = 0, ... , n-1, contains :math:`x^l_j`.
+		- is a one-dimensional array of size n and type T that holds the lower bounds $x^l$ on the variables $x$.
+The j-th component of x_l, j = 0, ... , n-1, contains $x^l_j$.

 	*
 		- x_u

-		- is a one-dimensional array of size n and type T that holds the upper bounds :math:`x^l` on the variables :math:`x`.
-The j-th component of x_u, j = 0, ... , n-1, contains :math:`x^l_j`.
+		- is a one-dimensional array of size n and type T that holds the upper bounds $x^l$ on the variables $x$.
+The j-th component of x_u, j = 0, ... , n-1, contains $x^l_j$.

 	*
 		- x

-		- is a one-dimensional array of size n and type T that holds the values :math:`x` of the optimization variables.
-The j-th component of x, j = 0, ... , n-1, contains :math:`x_j`.
+		- is a one-dimensional array of size n and type T that holds the values $x$ of the optimization variables.
+The j-th component of x, j = 0, ... , n-1, contains $x_j$.

 	*
 		- c

-		- is a one-dimensional array of size m and type T that holds the residual :math:`c(x) = A x`.
-The i-th component of c, j = 0, ... , n-1, contains :math:`c_j(x)`.
+		- is a one-dimensional array of size m and type T that holds the residual $c(x) = A x$.
+The i-th component of c, j = 0, ... , n-1, contains $c_j(x)$.

 	*
 		- y

-		- is a one-dimensional array of size n and type T that holds the values :math:`y` of the Lagrange multipliers for the general linear constraints.
-The j-th component of y, j = 0, ... , n-1, contains :math:`y_j`.
+		- is a one-dimensional array of size n and type T that holds the values $y$ of the Lagrange multipliers for the general linear constraints.
+The j-th component of y, j = 0, ... , n-1, contains $y_j$.

 	*
 		- z

-		- is a one-dimensional array of size n and type T that holds the values :math:`z` of the dual variables.
-The j-th component of z, j = 0, ... , n-1, contains :math:`z_j`.
+		- is a one-dimensional array of size n and type T that holds the values $z$ of the dual variables.
+The j-th component of z, j = 0, ... , n-1, contains $z_j$.

 	*
 		- x_stat

 		- is a one-dimensional array of size n and type Int32 that must be set on entry to give the status of the problem variables.
-If x_stat(j) is negative, the variable :math:`x_j` is active on its lower bound, if it is positive, it is active and lies on its upper bound, and if it is zero, it is inactiive and lies between its bounds.
-On exit, the :math:`j` -th component of x_stat is -1 if the variable is basic and active on its lower bound, -2 it is non-basic but active on its lower bound, 1 if it is basic and active on its upper bound, 2 it is non-basic but active on its upper bound, and 0 if it is inactive.
+If x_stat(j) is negative, the variable $x_j$ is active on its lower bound, if it is positive, it is active and lies on its upper bound, and if it is zero, it is inactiive and lies between its bounds.
+On exit, the $j$ -th component of x_stat is -1 if the variable is basic and active on its lower bound, -2 it is non-basic but active on its lower bound, 1 if it is basic and active on its upper bound, 2 it is non-basic but active on its upper bound, and 0 if it is inactive.

 	*
 		- c_stat

 		- is a one-dimensional array of size m and type Int32 that must be set on entry to give the status of the general linear constraints.
-If c_stat(i) is negative, the constraint value :math:`a_i^Tx` is active on its lower bound, if it is positive, it is active and lies on its upper bound, and if it is zero, it is inactiive and lies between its bounds.
-On exit, the :math:`i` -th component of x_stat is -1 if the constraint is basic and active on its lower bound, -2 it is non-basic but active on its lower bound, 1 if it is basic and active on its upper bound, 2 it is non-basic but active on its upper bound, and 0 if it is inactive.
+If c_stat(i) is negative, the constraint value $a_i^Tx$ is active on its lower bound, if it is positive, it is active and lies on its upper bound, and if it is zero, it is inactiive and lies between its bounds.
+On exit, the $i$ -th component of x_stat is -1 if the constraint is basic and active on its lower bound, -2 it is non-basic but active on its lower bound, 1 if it is basic and active on its upper bound, 2 it is non-basic but active on its upper bound, and 0 if it is inactive.

 .. index:: pair: function; cro_terminate
 .. _doxid-galahad__cro_8h_1ae0692951f03b0999f73a8f68b7d62212: